|

 the channel.

-the British navy fought for nearly a month against the Dutch for control
+of Portland.
+The British navy fought for nearly a month against the Dutch

 "And they have cannons," Wyn observed as they once again came